lorensen/VTKExamples/src/VTKBook/08Chapter8.md

 <figure id="Figure 8-20">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/VTKBook/Figures/Figure8-20.png?raw=true width="640" alt="Figure8-20">
   <figcaption style="color:blue"><b>Figure 8-20</b>.
 Parametric coordinate system and interpolation functions for a quadratic hexahedron.
 In VTK parametric coordinates (r,s,t) run between (0,1), hence the coordinate system shift into the (ξ, η, ζ) parametric system ranging from (-1,1).
-Note that ξi, ηi and ζi refer to the parametric coordinates of the ith point.</figcaption>
+Note that ξi, ηi and ζi refer to the parametric coordinates of the $i^{th}$x  point.</figcaption>
 </figure>

 **Quadratic Wedge.** **Figure 8-21** shows the parametric coordinate system and interpolation functions for a quadratic wedge cell type.
 The quadratic wedge is described using the three parametric coordinate $(r,s,t)$.